aeriaframework/docs/aeria/aeria-lang.md

 # Aeria Lang

 Aeria Lang is a schema declaration language.
+It is not a Turing-complete language, as it does not contain conditional or repetition keywords.
+It can only be used to declare collections (models) and contracts (DTOs).

 ### Collection